-You may port your Personal Number to another carrier at any time while your Project Fi account is still active.
+You may port your Personal Number to another carrier at any time while your Google Fi account is still active.
 Please be aware that, once the Personal Number for any device has been ported out, it will no longer be able to use the Services.
 Consequently, we may treat any request to transfer a Personal Number to another carrier as a request for cancellation.
 We don’t guarantee that any porting of numbers to or from us will be successful.

 In order to provide you the Services, we provide you software on your device.
 We may automatically update that software on your device once a new version or feature is available.
 These changes could affect your stored data or how you have programmed or use your wireless device.

-Project Fi gives you a personal, worldwide, royalty-free, non-assignable and non-exclusive license to use the software provided to you by us as part of the Services.
-This license is for the sole purpose of enabling you to use and enjoy the benefit of the Services as provided by Project Fi, in the manner permitted by these terms.
+Google Fi gives you a personal, worldwide, royalty-free, non-assignable and non-exclusive license to use the software provided to you by us as part of the Services.
+This license is for the sole purpose of enabling you to use and enjoy the benefit of the Services as provided by Google Fi, in the manner permitted by these terms.
 You may not copy, modify, distribute, sell, or lease any part of our Services or included software, nor may you reverse engineer or attempt to extract the source code of that software, unless laws prohibit those restrictions or you have our written permission.

 Open source software is important to us.
 Some software used in the Services may be offered under an open source license that we will make available to you.
 There may be provisions in the open source license that expressly override some of these terms.

 In certain circumstances, a supplier on which we rely may terminate your Services immediately if that supplier detects fraud.
 In such circumstances, we do not have control over the termination but will work with you to restore Services if you believe it was done in error.
-If we suspect fraudulent activity with any of the devices on your Project Fi account, we will notify you of the potential fraud.
+If we suspect fraudulent activity with any of the devices on your Google Fi account, we will notify you of the potential fraud.
 We may also suspend your device from using some or all of the Services.